 Plan a comfortable outfit

 It goes without saying, but restrictive travel clothes can make your attempts to sleep difficult.
-Wear an outfit that will allow you to be comfortable on the plane and make sure to dress in layers so you can be comfortable with any temperature on the plane.
+Wear comfortable clothing made of breathable fabrics that will allow you to be relax on the plane.
+Make sure to dress in layers.
+A soft cardigan is perfect because you can be comfortable with any temperature on the plane.
 Yoga pants are a great option for the overnights because they typically are non – binding.
 We choose boot cut black so that they more closely appear to be slacks than yoga pants.

-Need more inspiration?
+Need more inspiration for traveling in comfortable clothes?
 Here are more of our recommendations for the best travel pants for long flights.

 Red Eye Flight Tips: On the flight